Spencerx/indesign_StylesReport/README.md

 To be used for comparing styles used in the InDesign file vs. styles used in the Word file.

-Mac Users: Install in Macintosh HD/Applications/Adobe InDesign FOO/Scripts/Scripts Panel/
+Mac Users: Install in:

+Macintosh HD/Applications/Adobe InDesign FOO/Scripts/Scripts Panel/

+OR

+/Users/[you]/Library/Preferences/Adobe InDesign/Version FOO/en_US/Scripts/Scripts Panel